modernmania/backgrounds/README.md

-# backgrounds
+# modernmanias /n backgrounds
-A list of backgrounds I find nice
+A list of backgrounds I find nice.
+Feel free to contribute and add your own backgrounds!

+## Rules for contributing :
+- Please make sure the files are compatible with all major operating systems (Windows, MacOS, Linux, etc.)
+- Please add your name and profile picture to CONTRIBUTING.md
+- Please make sure your images are high-quality!
+No one wants a blurry desktop background.
+- Please don't add images that may be frightening for other people.
+If you do want to, please add it under the CAUTION folder.